-This FastPass + Complete Guide at Walt Disney World, in addition to detailing what it is and how to schedule it, offers tips for getting the best FastPass in all Disney parks.
+This one Complete Disney World FastPass + Guide in addition to detailing what it is and how to schedule it, it offers tips for obtaining the best Fast Passes in all Disney parks.

-Before we get to these specific tips, let's give more information about FastPass +.
+Before we get to those specific tips, let's give you more information about Fast Passes.

 FASTPASS + RESERVATION STEP BY STEP

-Once these FastPass+ starter selections have been redeemed, you can reserve additional selections on the same day as available.
+Once these initial FastPass+ selections have been redeemed, you can reserve additional same-day selections as available.
 This is now possible with the app in addition to the built-in kiosks.

 Wonderful, now let's show how to schedule fastPass +: